QualiTorque/qualitorque.github.io/docs/governance/cost-tracking/configuring-cost-k8s.md

 1. Verify that Kubecost is deployed in the cluster.
    1. Navigate your browser to http://localhost:9090/.
 If you can see kubecost data, it means it's working.
 If you can't, see [this guide](https://docs.kubecost.com/troubleshooting/troubleshoot-install) for help.
 2. In Torque, try to re-enable the K8S cost collection target and validate that it works.
-3. If the error still exists, run the [Get agent deployment file](https://portal.qtorque.io/api_reference/#/paths/api-settings-computeservices-deployment/post) API call with the following body:
-    ```jsx title=
-    {
-        "service_type": "k8s",
-        "service_name": "[the name of the agent]",
-        "details": {
-            "include_agent_deployment": false,
-            "enable_kubecost": true
-        }
-    }
-    ```
-4. Save the output to a deployment file.
-5. Run the following command on the cluster:
-    ```jsx title=
-    kubectl apply -f “[generated deployment file]”
-    ```
-6. Try to re-validate the cost collection target.
-7. If the error still exists, call Torque support.
+3. If the error still exists, contact Torque support.